SQL Database application development overview

 Language and platform

-You can leverage open source tools like cheetah, sql-cli, VS Code.
+You can leverage open-source tools like cheetah, sql-cli, VS Code.
 Additionally, Azure SQL Database works with Microsoft tools like Visual Studio and SQL Server Management Studio.
-You can also use the Azure Management Portal, PowerShell, and REST APIs help you gain additional productivity.
+You can also use the Azure portal, PowerShell, and REST APIs help you gain additional productivity.

-- Azure SQL Database supports both SQL Server authentication users and logins, as well as Azure Active Directory authentication users and logins.
+Access to Azure SQL Database is protected with logins and firewalls.
+Azure SQL Database supports both SQL Server and Azure Active Directory (AAD) authentication users and logins.
+AAD logins are available only in Managed Instance.

 - On the computer that hosts your client program, ensure the firewall allows outgoing TCP communication on port 1433.
 More information: Configure an Azure SQL Database firewall.